-The representation in Theorem 1 highlights the basic trade-off between private payoff and shame as the only concepts DM may care about.
+Theorem 1 provides a representation of DM's fairness ranking entirely based on revealed preferences.
+This should help the empirical quest to understand people's norm of fairness.
+It also highlights the basic trade-off between private payoff and shame as the only concepts DM may care about.
 There are at most two essential alternatives within a set, to be interpreted as the "chosen" and the "fairest" alternative, a and b respectively.
 For the latter, its fairness, $\varphi$ (b), is a sufficient statistic for its impact on the set's value.
 DM suffers from shame, measured by $g(\mathbf{a}, \varphi(\mathbf{b}))$ , whenever $\varphi(\mathbf{a}) < \varphi(\mathbf{b})$ , where $\varphi(\mathbf{a})$ is the fairness of the chosen alternative.
 The representation captures the idea of shame being an emotional cost that emerges whenever the fairest available allocation is not chosen.
-Its magnitude may depend on the fairness of the chosen allocation.
+Note that the properties of the function g and the max operator inside imply that the second term is always a cost (non-positive).
+The other max operator implies that DM's payoff will never lie below $b_1$ , which is her payoff as suggested by the fairest allocation.
+Thus, any deviations by DM from choosing the fairest allocation will be in her own favor.
+These observations justify labeling said cost as "shame."
+Its magnitude may depend on the chosen allocation.